multos-megatha/Multos-SmartContract/readme.md

     - `values: vector<u64>`: A vector of u64 values representing the amount of the custom token to send to each corresponding recipient.
 - behavior:
     - It performs the same length and emptiness checks as `disperseAptos`
+    - It uses the `primary_fungible_store::transfer` function to distribute the custom token.